isomerpages/htx-ncada/_our-work/DrugFreeSG Funded Projects/2018 SIM Introspeksi Stageplay.md

 description: ""
 third_nav_title: DrugFreeSG Funded Projects
 ---
 ## SIM Introspeksi Stageplay

-<p align="justify"> ‘Introspeksi 2018 - Kalbu’ was a theatre production in
-Malay by Singapore Institute of Management (SIM) students that delved into the implications of drug abuse in the modern society.
+‘Introspeksi 2018 - Kalbu’ was a theatre production in Malay by Singapore Institute of Management (SIM) students that delved into the implications of drug abuse in the modern society.
 Held on 28 and 29